johnnyweak1/peakscore-legal/_pages/termsofservice.md

 ## 3. Data Collection and Processing
-The Application may collect and process **personal data** you provide in accordance with our Privacy Policy.
-This includes (but is not limited to) your email address, usage statistics, and technical data from your device.
+The Application may collect and process **personal data** in accordance with our Privacy Policy.
+This includes account data (e.g., email, first name, optional birth date and gender), usage statistics, and device technical data.
+It also includes profile and preference data you choose to provide to enable core features, such as target sleep hours, strain mode, recovery energy goal option, max heart rate settings (formula and custom BPM), heart rate zone cut-offs, measurement units (energy, weight, distance), manual energy targets, selected data source and selected goal, legal acceptance and onboarding status, and related timestamps and schema metadata.
+You are responsible for ensuring the accuracy of any fitness configuration values you provide; the Application uses these values to compute metrics and personalize your experience.

 You are responsible for maintaining the security of your device and access to the Application.